-Capital assets include equipment which is valued at cost where historical records are available and at estimated historical cost where no historical records exist.
+Capital assets include equipment which is valued at cost when historical records are available and at estimated historical cost where no historical records exist.
 Donated capital assets are valued at their estimated fair market value on the date received.

 Generally, equipment which has a cost in excess of \$1,500 at the date of acquisition and has an expected useful life of more than one year is capitalized.
-The cost of normal maintenance and repairs that do not add to the value of the asset or extend the asset life is not capitalized.